 We contract with individual physicians, medical groups, and hospitals to provide the benefits in this brochure.
-These Plan providers accept a negotiated payment from us, and you will only be responsible for your copayments or coinsurance when you use plan providers.
+These Plan providers accept a negotiated payment from us, and you will only be responsible for your copayments or coinsurance.

 Preventive care services

 Preventive care services are generally covered with no cost sharing and are not subject to copayments, deductibles or annual limits when received from a network provider.